bgoonz/gists-revamp/by-extension/markdown/React-In.h.md

 ### Phase 1: Using CSS modules

-You’ve already seen an example of using the `import` keyword to import a stylesheet into a module so that it’ll be included in your application build.
-That’s the technique being used to include the global `index.css` stylesheet:
+You’ve already seen an example of using the `import` keyword to import a stylesheet into a module so that it'll be included in your application build.
+That's the technique being used to include the global `index.css` stylesheet:

     // ./src/index.js